agabor/docs/_includes/parse-server/push-notifications-android.md

 ```
 with the latest version being [![](https://jitpack.io/v/parse-community/Parse-SDK-Android.svg)](https://jitpack.io/#parse-community/Parse-SDK-Android)

 Then, follow Google's docs for [setting up an Firebase app](https://firebase.google.com/docs/android/setup).
-Although the steps are different for setting up FCM with Parse, it is also a good idea to read over the [Firebase FCM Setup](https://firebase.google.com/docs/cloud-messaging/android/client).
+Although the steps are different for setting up FCM with MSG, it is also a good idea to read over the [Firebase FCM Setup](https://firebase.google.com/docs/cloud-messaging/android/client).
 You will need to do the following:
   - Add app to [Firebase console](https://console.firebase.google.com/).
   - Add the `com.google.gms.google-services` Gradle plugin (see [setup guide](https://firebase.google.com/docs/android/setup))
   - Download and add [google-services.json](https://support.google.com/firebase/answer/7015592) to your `app/` dir.